-Through my paintings, I seek to tell stories that explore questions about – and express my thoughts on – identity, agency, relationships, moments of transformation, and what it means to be an ambiguous person living in a patriarchal society.
+Through my work, I seek to tell stories that explore questions about – and express my thoughts on – identity, agency, relationships, and what it means to be an ambiguous person living in a patriarchal society.
 Patriarchy demands binary thinking – male, female, gay, straight, white, not-white, and so forth.
 The world itself, our dreams, and our wishes are much more nuanced than this.

 Stories have always been an important part of my life; stories from my childhood continue to resonate with me even now.
 Unpacking the narratives of my own childhood is a complex activity; I was told stories from my father's Native American heritage as well as the common fairy tales from my mother's European heritage.
 These both influence my work in sometimes intersecting and sometimes conflicting ways which is reflected in the ambiguity of my subject matter.